 Our pace is robotic as sandy mud sucks hard on our sandals.

 I turn to the sound of loud cracking and see half a cottonwood tree falling as if in slow motion.
 Brenna and I are standing on another bench surrounded by water that’s driven into small whitecaps with each gust of wind.
 Our ears are filled with the fearsome sounds of rushing and cracking.

 “We should go back,” I say to Brenna as I start to step off the bench back into the water.

 I am only too happy to remain a moment longer, holding her close in the primal role of protecting father.

 “Let’s wait for a pause in the wind before we walk by those,” I suggest with a nod at trees bending over the trail ahead.

 Brenna turns around to stand up the plastic barrier and sign laid down by the wind.
 “It says ‘trail closed’,” she alerts me with some concern.

 We pull our bicycles out of the tall grass where we left them aside the trail and this time I don’t remind her it’s walking-only here when she hops on and pedals away.

-We feel sprinkles on our faces as we ride home and feel satisfied that we’ve experienced something a little bit special.
+We feel sprinkles on our faces as we ride home, feeling satisfied that we experienced something a little bit special.